kirklandnuts/sql_de_mayo/installation_and_setup/windows/README.md

 ### Creating Database

 Here you will utilize SQL syntax to create a database for us to populate the sample data.

 ```
 postgres=# CREATE DATABASE northwind;
 ```

-You can check if you have created the database sucessfully by running:
+You can check if you have created the database successfully by running:

 ```
 postgres=# \d
 ```

 Here you should see northwind within the list of available databases.

 ### Populating database

 We want to import the database from a file called a SQL dump.
 This has the necessary SQL operations to create the schemas available within the database including things such as the primary key.

 To do so you will need to know the path for where you cloned this repository, we will showcase this with a mock path.

 ```